ZeguanW/zgwu.github.io/README.md

 ### Biography

 Welcome to my site!
-I am an incoming Ph.D. student of Industrial and Systems Engineering at Lehigh University.
-My research interest lies in nonlinear optimization.
+I a first-year Ph.D. student of Industrial and Systems Engineering at Lehigh University.
+My research interest lies in Quantum Computing and Optimization.
+Currently, I am working with Tamás Terlaky and Xiu Yang on Quantum Interior Point Method.

 ### Education

 Lehigh University, Ph.D. in Industrial and Systems Engineering, 2025(expected)